 Ms Deborah Anton was appointed as the Interim National Data Commissioner on 9 August 2018.

 Over the past two decades, Ms Anton has gravitated to roles that sit at the intersection of technology and policy.
-Starting from the early days of broadband policy and programs to cybersecurity and championing internal transformation through smart use of technology.
-A career highlight includes establishing the Government’s Computer Emergency Response Team (CERT).
-She has a wealth of public sector experience where she has held senior management positions across the Industry, Education and the Attorney-General’s portfolios.
+Her experience stretches from the early days of broadband policy and programs, to cybersecurity and championing internal transformation through smart use of technology.

-Ms Anton holds a Bachelor of Science with Honours, Master of Management both from the Australian National University (ANU).
-She has also completed the Company Directors Course through the Australian Institute of Company Directors and is a member of the Advisory Board for the ANU’s recently established Cyber Institute.
+Ms Anton holds a Bachelor of Science with Honours, and a Master of Management, both from the Australian National University (ANU).
+She has also completed the Company Directors Course through the Australian Institute of Company Directors.